swipe-org/swipe/SPECIFICATION.md

     ]
 }
 ```
-If the "animation" property of the page is "auto" (which is default) like the sample above, the animation happens after the page scrolling, and the duration of the animation is determined by the "duration" property of the page (the default is 0.2 seconds).
+If the "play" property of the page is "auto" (which is default) like the sample above, the animation happens after the page scrolling, and the duration of the animation is determined by the "duration" property of the page (the default is 0.2 seconds).

-If the "animation" property of the page is "scroll" like the example below, the animation takes place while the user swipes the previous page up to see this page, and the "duration" property of the page will be ignored (since the user's swipe action determines the duration).
+If the "play" property of the page is "scroll" like the example below, the animation takes place while the user swipes the previous page up to see this page, and the "duration" property of the page will be ignored (since the user's swipe action determines the duration).

 ```
 {